Siege of Izmail: Result

 Immediately after the complete conquest of the fortress, Suvorov ordered measures to ensure order.
 Mikhail Golenishchev-Kutuzov was appointed commandant of the fortress for his courage in battle, guards were placed in the most important places, patrols were sent in different directions of the city.
-And Catherine II awarded Suvorov the rank of lieutenant colonel of the Preobrazhensky Life Guards Regiment, where she herself was a colonel.
+"Why did Your Excellency congratulate me on my appointment to this position when success was still in doubt?"
+Kutuzov asked Suvorov.
+"Suvorov knows Kutuzov, and Kutuzov knows Suvorov," replied Count Rymniksky.
+"If Izmail had not been captured, we both would have died beneath its walls."
+Catherine II awarded Suvorov the rank of lieutenant colonel of the Preobrazhensky Life Guards Regiment, where she herself was a colonel.
 The dead were being cleaned up, and help was being given to the wounded.
 A huge hospital was opened inside the city because the number of wounded was huge.
 The bodies of the murdered Russians were taken out of this city and buried according to the church rite.
 There were so many Turkish corpses that there was no way to bury all the dead, and yet their decomposition could lead to the spread of infection; therefore, it was ordered to throw the bodies into the Danube and prisoners were used for this work, divided into turns.
 But even with this method, it was only after 6 days that Izmail was cleared of corpses.

 The conquest of Izmail was of great political importance, as it influenced the further course of the war and the conclusion of peace in 1791.

 The impression made by the storming of Izmail on Turkey and Europe was numbing.
 The Sistova conferences were interrupted (representatives of the European powers negotiated with the Ottoman Empire); the Turks began to flee from Maçin and Babadag; in Bucharest they simply did not believe what had happened, and in Brailov, despite the 12-thousand garrison, "the inhabitants asked the pasha to surrender when the Russian (troops) approached the fortress, so that they would not suffer the same fate as Izmail".
 In Constantinople the Ottomans remembered the legend that a blond people would come from the north and drive them into Asia.
 Therefore, fear and despondency prevailed in the Turkish capital, every minute expected outrage; it was strictly forbidden to talk about the actions of the Russians; when the rumor of the capture of Izmail did spread, the excitement of the people reached extreme proportions.
 The Ottomans spoke of the necessity of strengthening the capital, of a general militia, but the summoning of troops was not successful.
 Thus, decline in hostilities began.